typical-go/typical-go/README.md

 ## Build-Tool Wrapper

 `typicalw` is your best friend.
-It will download, compile and run the actual build-tool for your daily development task.
+It will download, compile and run the actual build-tool for your day-to-day development.

 ```bash
 ./typicalw